• Skip to primary navigation

 This bananas foster French toast recipe is made a bit differently but still manages to create similar flavors.

-This is a casserole that’s baked in the oven.
+This is a breakfast casserole that’s baked in the oven.
 Melted butter, sliced bananas, and spices are spread into a casserole dish and topped with milk and egg-soaked challah bread.
 The casserole is refrigerated overnight, then it’s simply baked before serving.

 Because you do all the prep the night before, this recipe is excellent for busy family mornings or holidays when you want to serve a beautiful breakfast but don’t want all the cleanup.